mvhungrydev/docker-vcert/dev_scripts/README.md

               ▼
 ┌─────────────────────────────┐
 │ Fetch Certificates          │
-│ - Query Venafi Cloud for    │
-│   certificates issued in    │
-│   the last N minutes.       │
-│ - Only ACTIVE and CURRENT   │
-│   certificates are fetched. │
-└─────────────┬───────────────┘
+│ - If `certificate_ids_to_process` is empty, query Venafi Cloud for certificates issued in the last N minutes. │ │ - If `certificate_ids_to_process` contains IDs, fetch only those certificates. │ │ - Only ACTIVE and CURRENT certificates are fetched. │ └─────────────┬───────────────┘
               │
               ▼